The Real Story of Kathrine Switzer’s

 A note from Kathrine Switzer, especially to journalists and students:

 The following is an excerpt from my memoir, Marathon Woman.
 It first appeared in Runner’s World Magazine, in April 2007.
 While Marathon Woman tells the fuller story of my life before, during and after the momentous 1967 Boston Marathon, this excerpt deals mostly with that race itself.
+By the way, the drawings in this article are taken from the famous series of photos which are displayed on the home page slider; they are courtesy of the Boston Herald newspaper.

 My entry and run in the 1967 Boston Marathon is usually the first thing people ask me about, and it is important to have the facts presented accurately.
 Over the years, many sources of information—the internet and poorly researched books especially—present distortions and inaccuracies.